Nathan-Sinclair/Password-Security-Suite/README.md

 4. Run the main program.
 Type "python main.py".
 5. Follow the on-screen prompts to use; Password Strength Analyser, Secure Password Generator & Password Cracker.
 ### Run With Docker:
 You can run the Password Security Suite in a Docker container, which includes John the Ripper, Python 3.8, and required dependencies.
-- Make sure the `Dockerfile` is located in the `docker/` folder at the repository root.
-Then build the image:
+Make sure the `Dockerfile` is located in the `docker/` folder at the repository root.
+1. Build the image:

-  docker build -t password-security-suite -f docker/Dockerfile .
+  `docker build -t password-security-suite -f docker/Dockerfile .`

-- Start the container interactively (with wordlist mount):

-  docker run -it -v /absolute/path/to/your/wordlists:/app/wordlists password-security-suite

-- Once inside the container, navigate to the app folder (if needed) and run:

-  python main.py

-- To use a local wordlist like `rockyou.txt`, mount the folder into the container:
+2. Run the container with a wordlist:

-  docker run -it -v /path/to/wordlists:/app/wordlists password-security-suite
+  `docker run -it -v /absolute/path/to/your/wordlist/folder:/app password-security-suite`

 ## Troubleshooting:
 - python is not recognized as an internal or external command.
 Cause & Fix: Python is not installed or not in PATH, add it to your PATH.